 You can enter up to 99 entries (any combination of buyers, sellers or properties).
-When the system tells you that you cannot add any more, give the additional details on a separate schedule for each additional property, seller or buyer and include the UTRN.
+When the system tells you that you cannot add any more, use a separate schedule for further entries.
+Include the details for each additional property, seller or buyer and enter the UTRN.

 How to send paper returns to HMRC

 If you need to send HMRC a paper SDLT1 return and your transaction is straightforward, such as a simple residential conveyance, use the SDLT1.

 You can order the SDLT1 online or by phone.

 Send the completed SDLT1 to us together with payment of any SDLT due on the transaction.
 Do not include any other correspondence with the SDLT1 return as it may delay us sending you the SDLT5 certificate.